 So, here's how to add an investor or shareholder that's a company, fund, trust, etc.:

 SELECT TO ADD A COMPANY INVESTOR

-- After you've clicked Add Investor you'll get a popup dialog where you enter their details, note the Individual / Company tab:
+After you've clicked Add Investor you'll get a popup dialog where you enter their details: Select the Company tab.

 ADD THE INVESTMENT, AS NORMAL